NFU urges newly-elected councillors to back British farming

 • Food procurement: Procuring at least 50% of the food the council requires from local farmers and growers.

-Ahead of the elections, NFU President Tom Bradshaw said: “Farming is the backbone of our rural economy and lifeblood of rural communities.
-Our farmers manage over 70% of the landscape, protect and enhance the environment, and produce food for 70 million people.
+Following the elections, NFU President Tom Bradshaw said: “Farming sits at the very heart of our rural economy and communities.
+Our farmers manage more than 70% of the landscape, play a vital role in protecting and enhancing the environment and they work each and every day, whatever the weather, to produce the food to feed our nation.

 Dive into the NFU’s blueprints: